akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/newssh.png)

 8.You'll be using the public key while creating the virtual machines, run  **cat /home/odl_user/.ssh/id_rsa.pub** command to view your public key.
-Please copy the entire content of public key and save in a notepad file for further refrence.
+Please copy the entire content of the public key and save in a notepad file for further reference.

 ### 1.2 Create the Ubuntu VM from Azure Portal
 In this exercise, You'll be creating a Ubuntu Virtual machine using Azure Portal.
 Let's get started

-1.Click on the **Create a resource** in the upper left corner of the Azure portal and select **Ubuntu Server 18.04 LTS**.
+1.Click on the **Create a resource** in the upper left corner of the Azure portal and select the  **Ubuntu Server 18.04 LTS**.

    ![](images/ubuntunew.png)